How to deal with kids tantrums, emotional outbursts and more – with love.

 Being calm and being a role model helps.

 Do not make the mistake of paying attention to the green-eyed monster.

 Reassure them calmly that you still will hear, pay attention, and care for them, but will also pay attention to other people and things.

 Again, you need to be consistent to ensure it registers.

-If it is love, you can relax and join the gang, but if you sense fear, just ensure that you dispel them gently and calmly.
+If you sense fear, just ensure that you dispel them gently and calmly.

 Keep reiterating that change is not something to be afraid of.

-It was the loving hand that shapes the child into a reasonable adult – eventually!
-Love them, humour them, enjoy their childhood with them – and give yourself some love too.
+It is the loving hand that shapes the child into a reasonable adult – eventually!
+Love them, humor them, enjoy their childhood with them despite all the tough times and moments – give yourself some love too.
+Maybe a thumbs up or two!
 You are doing the best for your child as a parent!